janstrohschein/KOARCH/Big_Data_Platform/Docker/HMI/Plot/readme.md

 + "y" contains all the data that should be plotted.
 Each entry will create another tab with a new plot.
 It also needs to contain the data for the multi-filter, if the plot is a multi-plot.

+Please start the Example Containers with:\
+`docker-compose up`

+This starts the three modules, sends the example data, collects it in the reporting module and forwards the incoming data to the plot server.

+The plot server can be accessed via the browser at:\
+`localhost:8003/plotData/`

-The results are shown in the figure below:
+The results are also shown in the figure below:

 <img src="./docs/szenario1_monitoring_data.png">